cyrkus/SVNBlurredAlertViewController/README.md

 # SVNBlurredAlertViewController
 A Blurred Overlay View Controller with a circle mask.

-This ViewController is intended to be added as a child ViewController
+# To use this framework

-If you want to change the styling use init(SVNTheme:, SVNBlurredAlertModel:)
+SVNBlurredAlertViewController is intended to be added as a child ViewController Use init(theme: model:) or init(nibName: bundleName: theme: model) to instantiate an instance of this class Either pass in custom SVTheme and SVNBlurredAlertModel instances or nil

 ## To install this framework